blackstream-x/searchhelper/config_file_structure.md

   * **Date**
   * **Version**
 * **Search URLs**
-  _This is the_ only **required** _top-level key.
+  _This is the only **required top-level key**.
 Each subkey of this represents a URL category._
-  Each category must have one of the following subkeys:
+  Each category **must have** one of the following subkeys:
   * **URL**
     _directly specifying the single URL in this category_
   * **URLs**
-    _followed by a key-value list of URL names/identifiers and URLs in this category.
+    _followed by a key-value list of URL names/identifiers and URLs in this category._

   Additionally, the following subkeys are allowed in a category:
   * **Number Format**